-This report recognizes the unique strengths and assets that rural communities bring to bear in pathways development-while also working within what can be limiting state policy contexts.
+The strategies described in this report and the accompanying framework are designed to support pathways communities bring to bear in pathways development-while also working within what can be limiting state policy contexts.
 Rural pathways leaders can share lessons learned and ongoing challenges in pathways development with local and state policymakers and advocate for needed policy changes to sustain pathways in rural communities over the long term.
 The specific policy changes required will vary from state to state, and regional pathways leaders in each state will be best positioned to identify policy opportunities in their states.
 An initial list of high-level policy considerations might include: